Towing your caravan is not as simple as you would think.

 The receiver bar is Rated to 3.5t, a welder used an oxy torch to neatly enlarge the hole size to 32mm so a 4.5t tow ball could be fitted.

 Look closely at the piece wedged in the tow ball, how much steel was pulling this 4.5t rig?

 The customer was as white as a ghost when I spoke with him.

 The incident has just happened, He had his $80,000 rig @ 4.5t swaying on his safety chains.

 We replaced this broken equipment with “fit for purpose” equipment rated at 4.5t. (below)

-Whilst you may be tempted to enlarge your existing 22mm hole, be aware there are ramifications no matter how good the brand is.
+Whilst you may be tempted to enlarge your existing 22mm hole, be aware there are ramifications.
 Better to be safe when towing your rig than allowing people to enlarge a hole in a receiver bar.